-Debt Collection Accounts and Statute of Limitations in Colorado
+Debt Collection Accounts and Credit Card Debt Colorado Statute of Limitations

 So if your payment is due on December 1st, 2018, and you skip it, you will officially be late on your payments on January 2nd, 2019.
 Six years after that if you still haven’t gotten sued, the statute of limitations will have expired.
 Once the statute of limitations expires in Colorado, you can now legally walk away from the debt without paying.